Solana Beach Real Estate

 The Solana Beach real estate market traditionally does not have a large inventory of homes, or condos and town homes.

 Combined with the coastal location, the beach life, and area amenities, this results in Solana Beach being one of the more expensive communities on the coast in San Diego County behind Del Mar and La Jolla, and neighboring Rancho Santa Fe, the priciest by far.

 FOR MORE UPDATED INFORMATION ON CURRENT INVENTORY, HOUSING PRICES AND MORE, PLEASE REACH OUT TO ME DIRECTLY OR BY TEXT AT (760) 840-1360.

 Solana Beach offers a wonderful seaside lifestyle and ambiance, with great shopping, good schools, varied dining, and beautiful beaches just 30 minutes or less to downtown San Diego.

 There is easy access to shopping and other amenities in neighboring Del Mar and La Jolla, and the local train station gives you the option of visiting Los Angeles in a little over 2 hours via Amtrak instead of driving the freeway.

 This high quality of life comes at a hefty price, but more reasonably so than in its closest neighbors to the south.

 Are you interested in making the Solana Beach lifestyle yours?
 You can start your search for homes for sale in Solana Beach using the link below.

-And please feel free to give me a call at (760) 840-1360 or email me at JeffDowlerSolutions@gmail.com if I can answer any questions or provide more information about Solana Beach and the homes for sale.
-I am happy to sit down and discuss your needs and budget, and help you plan a stragey for buying, or selling, a Solana Beach home.
+Please feel free to give me a call at (760) 840-1360 or email me at JeffDowlerSolutions@gmail.com if I can answer any questions or provide more information about Solana Beach and the homes for sale.
+I am happy to sit down and discuss your needs and budget, and help you plan a strategy for buying or selling your Solana Beach home.